• Skip to primary navigation

 A few years ago, we had an enormous turkey, and didn't have a pot or cooler wide enough to accommodate it.
 That year, we ended up using a blue Lowe's bucket with double kitchen trash bags as a brining bag.
 We put the bird in the bag, poured in the ice and brine, and then gathered and tied the garbage bag ties at the top to keep out any curious critters.
 We didn't have enough room in the fridge, but luckily, the temperature outside was hovering just above freezing, so we just left the whole thing outside overnight.

-• Apple cider: Apple juice will also work, as will white grape juice.
+• Apple cider: Apple juice will also work, as will white grape juice or pear cider.
 You can use water, but you'll lose a lot of flavor if you do, both in the brine and in any gravy made from the drippings.

 • Kosher salt: You can use an equivalent weight of pickling salt.
 (These two salts measure differently.)
 Do not use iodized salt.